Discover Orangeville’s growing collection of public art.

 In addition to its collection of over 50 tree sculptures, other pieces of public art contribute to the artistic vibe in Orangeville.
 The Mantis Queen, located in front of the Visitor Information Centre, is a large-scale sculpture created by award-winning artist Ron Baird.
 Standing at seven metres and weighing one ton, the interactive sculpture has a commanding presence with arms that spin and rotate in the breeze.
 It, along with many other impressive sculptures around town, add to the magnitude of Orangeville’s creative sector.

 On a smaller scale, local artists have transformed functional utility boxes into colourful works of art through the Utility Box Art Display Program.
-Thirteen boxes, located throughout Orangeville, have been added to the program since it began in 2016.
+Seventeen boxes, located throughout Orangeville, have been added to the program since it began in 2016.
 See a full list of each piece below or visit our online map to guide you as you search for art throughout Orangeville.

 - A Bit Crisp by Sharon Wadsworth-Smith, located at First Street and Hansen Boulevard

 - Heavy Horses by Ellen Cameron, located at First Street and Elizabeth Street